djc/askama/README.md

 * Only a small number of built-in template filters have been implemented
 * User-defined template filters are not supported yet
-* Not a lot of documentation has been written
-* Debugging template problems is not always straightforward
+* Debugging template problems can be tricky

 All feedback welcome.
 Feel free to file bugs, requests for documentation and any other feedback to the [issue tracker][issues] or [tweet me][twitter].